Skip to content

 Configuration Discovery

-The router automatically searches for configuration files in these locations (in order):
+The router automatically searches for configuration files in these locations (in order).
+At each location, the .yaml extension is tried first, then .toml:

 1. Path specified by --config flag